 GitHub Authentication Errors in Replit

-While interacting with our Git plugin and GitHub integration, you may run into error messages that look like this.
+While interacting with our Git-based Version Control tool in the Workspace and our GitHub integration, you may run into error messages that look like this:

 Push errors commonly occur when trying to push to a repository that you don't have collaboration permissions for.